NSS-Data-Instructional-Stuff/data-analytics/python_for_analytics/projects/GDP-and-Internet-Usage/README.md

      - rename the file to `internet_use.csv`
      - open it with a text editor (**not excel**) and take a look

-2. Launch a Jupyter Notebook.
+2. Create a `notebooks` folder and launch a Jupyter Notebook in this folder.
+Give it a meaningful name.
- - _*IMPORTANT:  You are likely to get errors along the way.
-When you do, read the errors to try to understand what is happening and how to correct it.*_
+ - **IMPORTANT:**  You are likely to get errors along the way.
+When you do, read the errors to try to understand what is happening and how to correct it.
   - Use markdown cells to record your answers to any questions asked in this exercise.
 On the menu bar, you can toggle the cell type from `Code` to `Markdown`.
 3. Import the required packages with their customary aliases as follows:

     `import pandas as pd`
     `import numpy as np`
     `import matplotlib.pyplot as plt`
     `import seaborn as sns`
 4. Using the pandas `read_csv()` method, read the GDP dataset into your notebook as a DataFrame called `gdp_df`.
-Take a look at the first few and last few rows to familiarize yourself with what is contained in it.
+Take a look at the first few and last few rows to familiarize yourself with what is contained in this dataset.
-5. How many rows and columns are in gdp_df?
+5. How many rows and columns are in `gdp_df`?
 What are the data types of each column?
+6. Drop the `Value Footnotes` column and rename the remaining three to 'Country', 'Year', and 'GDP_Per_Capita'.
+7. How many countries have data for all years?
+Which countries are missing many of years of data?
+Look at the number of observations per year.
+What do you notice?
+8. Create a plot to show the distribution of GDP per capita for the year 2020.
+If you're unsure of what type of plot to use, explore the Python Graph Gallery (https://www.python-graph-gallery.com/).
+What do you notice when you look at this plot?
+9. Create a boxplot to compare the distribution of GDP per capita values for 1990, 2000, 2010, and 2020.
+Your plot should have Year on the x-axis and GDP_Per_Capita on the y-axis.
+Comment on what you observe has happened to GDP values over time.
+10. Which country was the first to have a GDP per capita greater than $100,000?
+11. What was the median GDP per capita value in 2020?
+12. Which country had the highest GDP per capita in 2020?
+Create a plot showing how this country's GDP per capita has changed over the timespan of the dataset.
+13. Which country had the lowest GDP per capita in 2020?
+Create a plot showing how this country's GDP per capita has changed over the timespan of the dataset. **Bonus question:** Is it true in general that coutries had a higher GDP per capita in 2020 than in 1990?
+Which countries had lower GDP per capita in 2020 than in 1990?
-6. Now read in the internet use dataset into a DataFrame named `internet_df`.
+14. Read in the internet use dataset into a DataFrame named `internet_df`.
 You will likely get errors when doing this.
-Check the arguments for the read_csv function to fine ones that can help overcome the issues with this dataframe (https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html) Once you are able to read it in, take a look at the top and bottom few rows to make sure that it has read in correctly.
+Check the arguments for the read_csv function to find ones that can help correct the errors (https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html) Once you are able to read it in, take per a look at the top and bottom few rows to make sure that it has been read in correctly.
 Also, check the datatypes of the columns.
-7. Drop the `Value Footnotes` column from both DataFrames.
-Check that this worked as expected.
-8. Change the columns for the GDP Per Capita DataFrame to 'Country', 'Year', and 'GDP_Per_Capita'.
-9. Change the columns for the Internet Users DataFrame to 'Country', 'Year', and 'Internet_Users_Pct'.
+15. Drop the `Value Footnotes` column and rename the remaining three to 'Country', 'Year', and 'Internet_Users_Pct'.
+16. Look at the number of observations in this dataset per year.
+What do you notice?
+17. What is the first year to have a non-zero internet users percentage value?
+18. How does the distribution of internet users percent differ for 2000 and 2014?
+19. For how many countries was the percentage of internet users below 5% in 2014?
-10. Merge the two DataFrames to one.
-Merge **all rows** from each of the two DataFrames.
+20. Merge the two DataFrames to one.
+Do this in a way that keeps **all rows** from each of the two DataFrames.
 Call the new DataFrame `gdp_and_internet_use`.
-11. Look at the first five rows of your new DataFrame to confirm it merged correctly.
+Look at the first and last few rows to confirm that it merged correctly.
-12. Look at the last five rows to make sure the data is clean and as expected.
-13. Subset the combined DataFrame to keep only the data for 2004, 2009, and 2014.
-Check that this happened correctly.
-14. Create three new DataFrames, one for 2004, one for 2009, and one for 2014.
-Give them meaningful names that aren't too long.
-15. Which country had the highest percentage of internet users in 2014?
-What was the percentage?
-(Try typing the first 3 letters of your DataFrame name and hitting the tab key for auto-complete options).
-16. Which country had the lowest percentage of internet users in 2014?
-What was the percentage?
-17. Repeat for 2004 and 2009.
-18. Which country had the highest gdp per capita in 2014?
-What was the gdp per capita?
-20. Which country had the lowest gdp per capita in 2014?
-What was the gdp per capita?
-21. Create some scatterplots:
-    a.
-2004 Percent Using the Internet vs GDP Per Capita
-    b.
-2009 Percent Using the Internet vs GDP Per Capita
-    c.
-2014 Percent Using the Internet vs GDP Per Capita
-22. Are there differences across years?
-What do the plots tell you about any relationship between these two variables?
-Enter your observations as a markdown cell.
-23. Look at the distribution of gdp per capita values for 2014.
-Is it unimodal?
-24. Look at the distribution of Internet Use for 2014.
-Is it unimodal?
-25. What are the top 5 countries in terms of internet use in 2014?
-26. Create a DataFrame called top_5_internet **from the combined DataFrame that has all three years _for the 5 countries that had the greatest 2014 internet usage_**.
-You should have 15 rows.
-Check that this is true.
-27. Create a seaborn FacetGrid to show the internet usage trend across the years 2004, 2009, and 2014 for these 5 countries (those with the highest reported internet use in 2014).
-Which country had the greatest growth between 2004 and 2014?
-28. Repeat the steps above to look at the trend for the 5 countries with the lowest 2014 internet usage.
-Which country has consistently had the least internet use?
-29. Find the top 5 countries for 2014 in terms of GDP per capita; create a DataFrame to look at 10-year trends (use 2004, 2009, 2014 to look at the 10-year trend) in gdp per capita for the 5 countries with the highest 2014 GDP per capita.
-Use a seaborn facet grid for this.
-96. Repeat this one more time to look at 10-year trend for the 5 countries for 2014 with the lowest GDP per capita.
-30. Is there anything surprising or unusual in any of these plots?
-Searching on the internet, can you find any possible explanations for unusual findings?
+21. Find the three countries with the highest internet users percentage in 2014.
+Use a seaborn FacetGrid (https://seaborn.pydata.org/generated/seaborn.FacetGrid.html) to compare how the GDP per capita has changed over time for these three countries.
+What do you notice?
+22. Subset `gdp_and_internet_use` to just the year 2014.
+Save this as a new dataframe named `gdp_and_internet_use_2014`.
+23. Create a plot which compares Internet Users Percentage and GDP per Capita for the year 2014.
+What do you notice from this plot?
+If you see any unusual points, investigate them.
+24. Use the `qcut` function from pandas (https://pandas.pydata.org/docs/reference/api/pandas.qcut.html) to divide countries in `gdp_per_capita_2014` into three groups based on their GDP per capita values.
+Label these groups as "Low", "Medium", and "High".
+Put these labels in a new column, named "GDP_group".
+25. How does the median internet users percentage compare for the three gdp groups?

 ### Bonus exercise:
 1. Download another data set from the UN data (http://data.un.org/Explorer.aspx) to merge with your data and explore.